Partially Observable Multi-Agent Reinforcement Learning with Information Sharing: Planning and Learning with Approximate Common Information

 \subsection{Computationally (quasi-)efficient planning}

-Previous exponential complexity comes from the fact that $C_h$ and $P_h$ could not be made simultaneously small {under the common scenario with perfect recall}. {To address this issue, we propose to further \emph{compress} the information available to the agent with certain regularity conditions, while approximately maintaining the optimality of the policies computed/learned from the compressed information.
+Previous exponential complexity comes from the fact that $C_h$ and $P_h$ could not be made \emph{simultaneously} small {in the standard scenario with perfect recall}. {To address this issue, we propose to further \emph{compress} the information available to the agent under certain regularity conditions, while approximately maintaining the optimality of the policies computed/learned from the compressed information.
 Notably, there is a trade-off between \emph{compression error} and \emph{computational tractability}.
-We show next that by properly compressing only the common information, we can obtain efficient planning (and learning) algorithms with favorable suboptimality guarantees.} To introduce the idea more formally, we first define the concept of \emph{approximate} common information model in our setting.
+We show next that by properly compressing only the \emph{common information}, we can obtain efficient planning (and learning) algorithms with favorable suboptimality guarantees.} To introduce the idea, we first define the \emph{approximate} common information model in our setting.